Siyao Mao

 Shanghai

-Siyao Mao is the Government Affairs and Business Advisory Services Manager at USCBC’s Shanghai office.
+Siyao Mao is a senior manager in the government affairs and business advisory services team in USCBC’S Shanghai office.
 Her prior professional experience covers government affairs, policy analysis, thought leadership, and strategic communications at Becton, Dickinson and Company (BD) and APCO Worldwide.
 She enjoys her role as an active public affairs practitioner, connecting business players from different markets and improving understanding and trust amid challenging global contexts.